State Home Oil Weatherization (SHOW) Program in Oregon - EnergyBot

 The program awards Tier 1 cash payments to eligible low-income applicants.
 This includes applicants who represent low-income households.
 All measure costs may be counted towards the following lifetime maximum cash payments:

-• $3,200 for heating equipment measures;
+• $5,700 for heating system measures;

-• $1,000 for duct sealing and insulation measures;
+• $17,600 cumulative for insulation measures;

-• $1,500 for windows and doors measures.
+• $1,500 for windows and doors measures;

 Tier 2 cash payments are awarded to applicants based solely on the eligible measures installed.
 Applicants do not qualify based on income.
 Measure costs may be counted towards the following lifetime maximum cash payments:

-• $2,000 for heating equipment measures;
+• $3,800 for heating system measures;

-• $600 for duct sealing and insulation measures;
+• $6,600 cumulative for insulation measures;

-• $1,000 for windows and doors measures.
+• $3,000 for windows and doors measures;

 Program Overview